About Us

 Mission Statement

-The Autry brings together the stories of all peoples of the American West, connecting the past with the present to inspire our shared future.
+The Autry Museum of the American West brings together the stories of all peoples of the American West, connecting the past with the present to inspire our shared future.

 Strategic Plan

-View the Autry’s 2018-2024 Strategic Plan (PDF) to learn more about the museum’s mission, values, goals, and objectives.
+View the Autry 40 Plan to learn more about the museum’s mission, values, goals and objectives.

 Financial Information